Synthetic Decomposition for Counterfactual Predictions: Empirical Application: Minimum Wages and Labor Supply

-Our counterfactual policy is to set the minimum wage to $\underline W_k^\Gamma$.
-We aim to predict the employment rate for population $0$ (Texas) after the minimum wage changes to $\underline W_k^\Gamma$ (US\$9).
+The counterfactual policy of interest is to set the minimum wage for population 0 (Texas) from $\underline W_{0,T}$ to $\underline W_0^* = US\$9$.
+We aim to predict the employment rate after the minimum wage changes.

-To build up an empirical model, for population $k$, we specify the match output $M_{i,j}$ as follows:
+We specify the match output $M_{i,j,t}$ in time $t$ as follows:

-where $X_i$ denotes the observed characteristics of worker $i$, $U_{i,j}$ represents a match component that is not observed by the econometrician, and $\gamma_k$ is a parameter vector.
-We assume that $U_{i,j}$'s are i.i.d., independent of $(X_i, W_{i,j}, \underline W_k)$, $i \in N_k$, and all firms $j$, and follow the distribution with the CDF $F_k$.
+where $X_{i,t}$ denotes the observed characteristics of worker $i$, $U_{i,j,t}$ represents a match component that is unobserved by the econometrician, and $\gamma_k$ is a parameter vector.
+We assume that $U_{i,j,t}$'s are i.i.d., independent of $(X_{i,t}, \underline W_{k,t})$, $i \in N_{k,t}$, and all firms $j$, and follow the distribution with the CDF, $F_k$.
 Unlike \cite{Ahn/Arcidiacono/Wessels:11:JBES}, we leave $F_k$ as nonparametrically specified.
-Since we do not restrict $U_{i,j}$ to have mean zero, we lose no generality by assuming that the vector $X_i$ does not include an intercept term.
+Since we do not restrict $U_{i,j,t}$ to have mean zero, we lose no generality by assuming that the vector $X_{i,t}$ does not include an intercept term.
+It follows from this parametrization and (\ref{employment}) that: for each $i \in N_{k,t}$,